|SSM Cardinal Glennon Children's Medical Center|

 Spirituality and Physical Health

-Doctors and scientists once avoided the study of spirituality in connection to medicine, but findings within the past 10 years have made some take a second look.
+Doctors and scientists once avoided the study of spirituality in connection to medicine, but more recent findings have made some take a second look.
 Studies show that religion and faith can help to promote good health and fight disease by:

 Although research on kids hasn't been done, many studies focusing on adults point to the positive effects of spirituality on medical outcome: